Edward Phillips (British Army officer): 1940–1942

-1943 - 1944: Invasion of Sicily, Italy, and D-Day
+1943–1944: Invasion of Sicily, Italy, and D-Day

-He was appointed Deputy Director Medical Services XXX Corps, but quickly moved up in February 1943 to be Deputy Director Medical Services of Eighth Army, at the point when it came under the new 18th Army Group to allow co-ordination between British-led allied forces and the Americans.
+Phillips was appointed Deputy Director Medical Services XXX Corps, but quickly moved up in February 1943 to be Deputy Director Medical Services of Eighth Army, at the point when it came under the new 18th Army Group to allow co-ordination between British-led allied forces and the Americans.
 As DDMS, Eighth Army and by then a Brigadier (temporary), under Field Marshal Montgomery, he was involved in the planning and execution of Operation Husky, the invasion of Sicily in July 1943 which at that point was the largest amphibious assault ever mounted.
-He was Mentioned in Dispatches on 13 August 1944 "in recognition of gallant and distinguished services in Sicily" for his work in this period.
+He was Mentioned in Despatches on 13 August 1944 "in recognition of gallant and distinguished services in Sicily" for his work in this period.
 From July 1943 to 1944 he was Deputy Director Medical Services 3rd Advance Base.

 In January 1944 General Montgomery returned to the UK to lead 21st Army Group, which had two armies: the British Second Army and 1st Canadian Army.
 Phillips was appointed Deputy Director Medical Services (DDMS) 2nd Army, and from 10 November 1944 that year made Acting Major General and Director Medical Services (DMS), 21st Army Group, replacing Major General Sir Percy Stanley Tomlinson on his retirement.
 The promotion was made substantive on 12 December 1944.